Public Health

 For more information, please see the Berkeley Public Health website.

-While completing the prerequisites for public health, students should also take the necessary steps to prepare themselves to declare an alternate major.
+Students interested in the public health major should take the necessary steps to prepare for an alternate major in case they are not admitted into the Public Health major.
 While the department will do its best to bring in all qualified students, there is no guarantee that any one particular student will be admitted into the major.
-Therefore, students interested in the public health major should prepare an alternate major in case they are not admitted into the major.
 Public health demands everyone's attention — there are myriad undergraduate majors at UC Berkeley that will help students prepare to work in this field.
 All students interested in the major, or the field of public health in general, are encouraged to consult with an academic adviser.

 Summer Minor or Certificate Program